Creative writing is one of those skills you can eternally get better at, but often suck at when you start…

 Yes, remakes are also considered creative writing, however, most creative writers create their own plot formed by their own unique ideas.
 Without having a plot, there’s no story.

 Characters are necessary for creative writing.
-While you can certainly write creatively using second person point of view (which I’ll cover below), you still have to develop the character in order to tell the story.
+While you can certainly write a book creatively using the second person point of view (which I’ll cover below), you still have to develop the character in order to tell the story.

 Character development can be defined as the uncovering of who a character is and how they change throughout the duration of your story.
 From start to end, readers should be able to understand your main characters deeply.